 On an almost daily basis, users of the Internet are warned about the latest hacking, infectious spyware or keystroke logging incident perpetrated by criminals who are seeking to profit illegally by obtaining your financial information and/or identity.
 Fight back against this crime by arming yourself with the knowledge to protect your identity.
-We encourage you to download or view this essential information:
+We encourage you to download or view this essential information.

 The good news?
 Identity fraud recently fell almost 30 percent last year according to a 2011 report.
 This reflects a continuing progressive trend and signals that the hard work of many businesses and banks working to protect data and prevent fraud is paying off.
 The bad news?
 Well, just ask the 8.1 million adults who were victims of fraud in the United States what the experience was like.

-Fraud is still a major threat, one Regions takes seriously.
+Regardless of the changes year-to-year, fraud remains a major threat, one Regions takes seriously.
 On an almost daily basis, users of the Internet are warned about the latest hacking or infectious spyware incident perpetrated by criminals who are seeking to profit illegally by obtaining your financial information and/or identity.
 Fight back against this crime by arming yourself with the knowledge to protect your identity and ensure your Internet security.
 We encourage you to read this essential information:

 It is important that you take the appropriate online security steps to protect your computer from unlawful invasions.

 There are several manufacturers of firewall and anti-virus software; we encourage you to research what works best for you.
 In addition, some valuable consumer sites where you can learn more about the benefits of protecting yourself online include www.CNET.com and www.consumerreports.org.

 Remember, it is always best to be on the defense when it comes to protecting your financial security.